The repetends of reduced fractions $a/b^k$ approach full complexity with an increasing $k$: Introduction

 For instance, if $g=2$ and $j=3$, the list number of the word $110$ is $6$, and the list number of $011$ is $3$.

 We denote the set of list numbers by

-Throughout the paper and where the the context indicates, we shall use the letter $s$ to represent either a $j$-words or their respective list numbers.
+Throughout this paper we shall use the letter $s$ to represent either $j$-words or their respective list numbers.
 When translating a list number back into a word, we take care of eventually leading zeros.
 For instance, if $g=2$ and $j=4$, the list number $5$ is the word $0101$.